infrawatch/documentation/README.md

     dnf -y install rubygem-asciidoctor rubygem-asciidoctor-pdf make

-In MacOS, you can install the required tools using brew but instead of the command "make", use "gmake":
+On MacOS, to install the required tools use brew and replace the "make" command with "gmake":

     brew install asciidoctor make